dotnet/project-system/docs/repo/getting-started.md

 The last command prevents an accidental push to this repository without going through a pull request.

-After running above, `git remote -v` should show the following:
+After running above, `git remote -v` should something like the following:
 ```
 \project-system> git remote -v
 origin  https://github.com/davkean/project-system (fetch)